-Wyodak Resources Development Corporation ("Wyodak"), a direct wholly-owned Subsidiary of Black Hills Energy, is a Delaware corporation headquartered in Rapid City, South Dakota.
+Wyodak Resources Development Corporation ("Wyodak"), a direct wholly owned Subsidiary of Black Hills Energy, is a Delaware corporation headquartered in Rapid City, South Dakota.
 Its principal place of business is in Gillette, Wyoming.
 Wyodak owns and operates a surface coal mine in the Powder River Basin of Wyoming and produces and markets coal to several unrelated third parties.
-Wyodak also supplies coal to Black Hills Power.38 a.
-Black Hills Energy Resources, Inc.
+Wyodak also supplies coal to Black Hills Power.

 The following direct and indirect Subsidiaries of Wyodak are engaged in the businesses of generating and selling electricity, producing and marketing coal, oil, and natural gas, and other energy-related activities.
+Through additional direct and indirect Subsidiaries described below, Wyodak is engaged telecommunications and related businesses which qualify for exempt telecommunications company ("ETC") status.